KogarashiNetwork/Kogarashi/book/tutorial/reddsa_wallet.md

 ## 1. Run RedDSA compatible Substrate Node

-First of all, we would like to run the RedDSA-compatible Substrate Node.
-There are two ways to do this.
-We recommend docker-compose.
+First of all, we would like to run the RedDSA-compatible Substrate Node..

 Let's clone the RedDSA Substrate Node with the following command.